Could The Three Graphs Be Antiderivatives Of The Same Function

 The answer is a qualified yes.
 Three graphs could represent antiderivatives of the same function, provided they satisfy two critical conditions:

-They must differ only by a vertical shift: The difference between any two of the graphs must be a constant value across their entire domain.
-In other words, the vertical distance between any two curves remains consistent.
+2. They must differ only by a vertical shift: The difference between any two of the graphs must be a constant value across their entire domain.
+In plain terms, the vertical distance between any two curves remains consistent.

 A Detailed Example